Skip to content

 What Makes YAMLStar Different

-YAMLStar is designed from the ground up to provide a consistent YAML loading experience across all programming languages.
+YAMLStar is designed from the ground up to provide a consistent YAML loading and dumping experience across all programming languages.
 Unlike traditional YAML libraries that are implemented separately for each language, YAMLStar uses a single core implementation compiled to a native shared library.

 Key Advantages